IPA.CONF(5) IPA.CONF(5)

 limit should be restarted.
 The limit section can have some parameters

-and some sections, which determine a limit's states (described below).
+and some sections which determine a limit's states (described below).

 If a limit is not reached, then its statistics is checked each time

-value of the update_time parameter).
+of the update_time parameter).

 Example: